Matthew J. Thomas

 - Represented a major grain exporter in connection with an agricultural trade dispute in a WTO dispute settlement proceeding.

 - Served as the Washington lobbyist for a large California county and other clients.

 - Served as an advisor on maritime and transport matters to the U.S. delegation at the Uruguay Round of WTO negotiations.

-- Served as the program lead in investigations and trade disputes between the U.S. and other countries over maritime sector market access and restrictions.
+- Served as the program lead in investigations and trade disputes between the U.S. and other countries (including China, Japan, and Brazil) over maritime sector market access and restrictions.

 - Played a lead role in advising congressional committees and drafting and implementing rulemakings in connection with a deregulation of liner shipping.

 - Participated in a month-long staff exchange with the European Commission, learning the fundamentals of EU transport and competition laws and regulations.